ayrat555/ayrat555.github.io/_posts/2018-10-22-story-about-one-small-library.md

 In October of 2017, I decided to take a week-long holiday.
 My full-time job at the time was pretty exhausting: I was writing digital book/comic-book processing services in Java and Kotlin and physically didn't have time for anything else.

 On this holiday I rewrote Ethereumex from scratch.
 I got rid of automatic code generation, public API methods were defined using Elixir's behaviours.
 There is a [detailed post called "Elixir macros are evil (sometimes)"](https://www.badykov.com/elixir/2017/10/18/macros-are-evil/) about this rewrite on my blog.
 I was satisfied with what I ended up with.
-I even got a comment from Jose Valim (creator of Elixir), Read my post about rewrite if you're interested.
+I even got a comment from Jose Valim (creator of Elixir).
+Read my post about rewrite if you're interested.

 The rewritten library was published as `0.2.0` version.
 After releasing this version, I took back seat and no new features were developed by me.
 I only have been reviewing pull requests and releasing new versions.
 Also, I created a couple of issues in the GitHub repo for the community.
 One of these issues was to implement IPC client that uses UNIX sockets under the hood.